JXIong15/Pinder/README.md

 * To change reviews, users can contact Pinder staff with evidence and reasoning on appealing reviews
 * more data on profile, especially profile views
 * add stars to represent rating rather than numbers
+* Add a location checker
+* allow users to login with their other social media

 ## Sources